 1 Preheat oven to 375°F.

-2 Brown the chicken pieces: Heat 2 Tbsp of olive oil in a large sauté pan on medium high or high heat (hot enough to brown but not burn).
+2 Brown the chicken: Heat 2 tablespoons of olive oil in a large sauté pan on medium high or high heat (hot enough to brown but not burn).
 Season the chicken pieces all over with salt and pepper.

-Working in batches, brown the chicken pieces on two sides, about 1-2 minutes per batch.
+Working in batches, brown the chicken pieces on both sides, about 1 to 2 minutes per batch.
 Add a little more olive oil if needed with every batch.

 Remove chicken pieces and set aside in a bowl.
-Note that the chicken does not have to be cooked through, only browned.
+The chicken does not have to be cooked through, only browned.

-3 Sauté the onions and garlic: In the same sauté pan add 1 Tbsp olive oil, lower the heat to medium, add the onions, and cook until translucent, about 3 minutes.
+3 Sauté the onions and garlic: In the same sauté pan add 1 tablespoon olive oil.
+Lower the heat to medium, add the onions, and cook until translucent, about 3 minutes.

-Add the garlic, cook 30 seconds more.
-Remove onions and garlic to a shallow (9 x 13 x 2) casserole dish.
+Add the garlic; cook 30 seconds more.
+Remove onions and garlic to a shallow 9x13 casserole dish.

-4 Sauté the mushrooms: Raise heat to medium high, add the sliced mushrooms.
-Dry sauté them (no need to add butter or oil), allowing the mushrooms to brown lightly, and release some of their moisture.
+4 Sauté the mushrooms: Raise heat to medium high and add the sliced mushrooms.
+Dry sauté the mushrooms (don't add butter or oil), allowing them to brown lightly and release some of their moisture.
 Add the mushrooms to the casserole dish.

-5 Make the sauce: Add 1/4 cup dry sherry or dry white wine to the pan to deglaze the pan, scraping off the browned bits from the bottom of the pan.
+5 Make the sauce: Add 1/4 cup dry sherry or dry white wine to the pan to deglaze it, scraping off the browned bits from the bottom.

-Let the sherry reduce to about 1 Tbsp, then add the chicken stock, and remove from heat.
-Stir in 1 1/2 teaspoon salt, the cream, and the sour cream.
+Let the sherry reduce to about 1 tablespoon, then add the chicken stock, and remove from heat.
+Stir in 1 1/2 teaspoons salt, the cream, and the sour cream.

-6 Assemble the casserole: Add the raw rice to the casserole dish.
-Then pour the stock, sherry, cream, sour cream mixture over the rice.
+6 Assemble the casserole: Add the uncooked rice to the casserole dish.
+Then pour the stock, sherry, cream, and sour cream mixture over the rice.